Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/2Class.md

 ## Nested Class.

-Class within another class is called Nested class.
+- Class within another class is called Nested class.

-When one class A will beised by only one another class b then instead of created new file A.java for it, we create nested class inside class B itself and it group logically related classes in one file.
+- When one class A will be used by only one another class B then instead of created new file A.java for it, we create nested class inside class B itself and it group logically related classes in one file.

-Scope - It scope id same as its Outer class.
+- Scope - It scope is same as its Outer class.

-It is of two types.
-Static Nested Class.
+- It is of two types - Static Nested Class.
 Non Static Nested class.

 - Member Inner Class.
 - Local Inner Class.